Safe sleep for babies: AAP guidelines and SIDS explained

 IN THIS ARTICLE

 In 2022, for the first time since 2016, the AAP revised its sleep safety guidelines for children up to one year old.
-The revisions are based on 159 scientific studies and aim to promote safe sleep among babies.
+The revisions are based on 159 scientific studies and aim to promote safe sleep for babies.

-Top 10 takeaways:
+Top 12 takeaways:

 1. Babies should sleep on a firm, flat sleep surface.
 Sleep surfaces with inclines of greater than 10 degrees are unsafe for infant sleep.
-“Excessive time” in car seats should be avoided and babies should never be left unattended in them.
+“Excessive time” in car seats should be avoided, and babies should never be left unattended in them.

 2. Avoid swaddling after your baby shows signs of being able to roll over, which often occurs at three or four months but can also happen earlier.

 3. Avoid placing weighted blankets, sleepers, swaddles, or other weighted objects on or near your little one when they’re sleeping.
+Put them in sleep sacks instead.

 5. Room-sharing (but not bed-sharing) is encouraged, ideally for at least six months.